Parramatta Gaol: Heritage listing

 Parramatta Correctional Centre was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Up until its closure in 2011, the Parramatta Correctional Centre was the oldest gaol in original use in Australia.
 It is the most intact of the pre-1850s gaols of Australia.
 It has strong, documented, century and a half associations with people who have shaped its fabric and regimes and with those who have been shaped by it.
 The complex is also of value to Parramatta as an element in a group of early institutions linked by a parkland setting along the left bank of the Parramatta River, including the Cumberland Hospital (former Female Factory 1822) and the Norma Parker Centre. (former Roman Catholic Orphan School of 1841–43).

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The constructional character and quality of the early buildings, in particular the stone slab floors, ashlar walls and timber roof trusses, are exceptional.
 It is significant in its physical and spatial quality as an enclosed complex: in particular the character established by its coherent architectural form and predominant sandstone and slate materials.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The fabric reflects the shifts in penal philosophy and changes in use from the 1830s to the construction of Long Bay in the early twentieth century.
 The fabric is an educational and archaeological resource, as a continuing document of Australian social history and a potential source of information about the cultural past of the colony since 1788.

 In popular culture

 The song "Tomorrow", recorded by Australian rock band Cold Chisel on their 1980 album East, apparently portrays the desperation of a Parramatta Gaol inmate on a life sentence who, having escaped three days earlier, faces imminent recapture.

 The Parramatta Correctional Centre has been the filming location of various Australian productions, including Wake in Fright, Home and Away, Rake, Redfern Now, Packed to the Rafters and Underbelly.

 Notable prisoners

 The following individuals have served all or part of their sentence at the Parramatta Correctional Centre:

 One of the killers of Dr Victor Chang, Choon Tee Philip Lim, a Malaysian citizen, was in Parramatta jail.
 He was released into the custody of waiting immigration officials and was deported to Malaysia soon after this.
-He was one of the last prisoners in the jail, before the jail closed.
+He was one of the last prisoners in the jail before its closure.